warm-metal/container-image-csi-driver/test/node-server/README.md

 2. `Dockerfile.containerd`: used to run containerd

 ## Why?
-This is to run warm metal code in a container where containerd is running
+This is to run container-image-csi-driver code in a container where containerd is running

 ## How to use?
 Build the image